 3. Counting by 7s

 We follow a young girl named Willow, who is extremely intellectual.
 She’s a student by nature and likes to study.
 Also, Willow has a habit of counting by 7s everywhere she goes, which is a little socially awkward.
 At the beginning of the book, she doesn’t quite understand the value of socializing and struggles with it.
-Her adopted parents get in an accident.
+Her adoptive parents get in an accident.
 So, Willow is adopted, which is somewhat of an obstacle for her, especially socially.
 She grew up in an affluent household with two nonbiological parents.

 Whenever they get in an accident, she’s put in a situation where she has to figure out what friendship and family are.
 Also, she forges these bonds with some of the least expected people, a taxi driver, challenging students who get into trouble where Willow never did.
 She gets into many shenanigans with them but also creates heartwarming family bonds.